2018 ASDC Conference June 21 - 23, 2018Don't miss the 2018 ASDC Conference in Salt Lake City, Utah

 ASDC is proud to announce the 2018 The Roy Holcomb Distinguished Presenter Gallaudet President, Roberta Cordano.

-Cordano began her career as an assistant attorney general for the State of Minnesota, where she actively represented the people of Minnesota, as well as other states, through numerous multistate cases to prevent and cease consumer and charities fraud.
+Cordano began her career as an assistant attorney general for the State of Minnesota.
 She served as an expert on the Americans with Disabilities Act and other disability-related laws.
-She was a frequent presenter on these issues, and helped lead a statewide training effort for all state agencies.
 During this time, she also served on the Supreme Court Advisory Committee for Court Interpreters and was a key author of the statewide rule that assures access for all non-English language users in the courts.

 Cordano is a founding member of Metro Deaf School, a pre-k through eighth grade, a bilingual-bicultural charter school for deaf and hard of hearing children in St. Paul, and a founding board member of Minnesota North Star Academy, a bilingual-bicultural charter high school for deaf and hard of hearing students.